NathanKr/bullmq-basics/README.md

 <h3>redis on wsl</h3>

-<p>This is by far the <strong>best and most recommended way</strong> to run Redis (and many other Linux-based tools) on Windows for development.
+<p>This is by far the <strong>most recommended way</strong> to run Redis (and many other Linux-based tools) on Windows for development.
 WSL 2 provides a full Linux kernel and environment, offering excellent performance and compatibility.</p>

 <h3>How to do it:</h3>
 <ol>